Puran poli: Andhra Pradesh

 It is popularly called bobbattu and served on major festive and other occasions.
 It is one of the sweets of Coastal Andhra.
 The stuff used inside the bobbattu varies according to the region.
 It is served hot and eaten by applying a layer of ghee to it.
 Rava bobbattu is another variant of bobbattu.
 It is called obattu in Rayalaseema region of Andhra Pradesh and poli in northeast Andhra Pradesh.

 Karnataka

 It is a special dish served in the state of Karnataka on all occasions, especially during Yugadi (ಯುಗಾದಿ).
 Different varieties of holige are served in various parts of Karnataka and the most common is the one prepared with yellow gram and sugar or jaggery and obbattu is also prepared using coconut and sugar as the ingredients.

 Tamil Nadu and Kerala

 Opputtu in Tamil Nadu and payasaboli in Kerala is a golden-yellow sweet pancake from Tamil Nadu and Kerala.
 It is eaten during a traditional sadhya along with payasam.
 Several varieties of opputtu are prepared, including thenga (coconut) boli and sharkara (brown sugar).

-Opputtu is eaten mostly after lunch or as an evening snack.
-It is popularly sold in trains by hawkers.
+Opputtu is typically consumed after lunch or as an evening snack, and is commonly sold by hawkers on trains.

 Trivandrum boli is also a variety from Kerala.

 Varieties of opputtu are available throughout the Deccan states.